 This paper is organized as follows.
-Section II gives some preliminaries.
-Section III introduces the overall architecture of our controller.
-Section IV details the main components of our controller; the COM shifter and the body rotator.
-Section V shows the results of some simulations, including some comparative results.
-Conclusions are provided in Section VI.
+Section 2 gives some preliminaries.
+Section 3 introduces the overall architecture of our controller.
+Section 4 details the main components of our controller; the COM shifter and the body rotator.
+Section 5 shows the results of some simulations.
+Conclusions are provided in Section 6.